castdrian/ishare/README.md

 - **responseProp** (string):\
   The property name in the response JSON that contains the uploaded file URL.
 Replace `"url"` with the actual json accessors that lead to the property returned in the response.

+Please note that for now, the custom uploader editor is broken.
+Please create one and export/edit the .iscu file generated directly with your favorite IDE.

 </details>

 <details>